- Chart

 Core Business Areas

-- Ancillary Businesses: Costco operates various ancillary businesses, such as gas stations, pharmacies, optical services, food courts, and travel services.
-These services enhance the value proposition for members.
+- Ancillary Businesses: Costco also offers various ancillary services, including gas stations, pharmacies, optical departments, food courts, travel services, and business services, which enhance member value and drive traffic to warehouses.

 Leadership and Structure